Savings Goal Tracker

 What is the purpose of a Savings Goal Tracker?

-A Savings Goal Tracker helps individuals monitor their progress toward a specific financial target by calculating the estimated time needed to reach it.
-It provides a detailed breakdown of current savings, monthly contributions, and interest earned, offering a clear roadmap and motivation for consistent saving.
+A Savings Goal Tracker helps you monitor your progress toward a specific financial target by calculating the estimated time needed to reach it.
+It provides a breakdown of current progress, total contributions needed, and interest earned, offering a clear roadmap and motivation for consistent saving.

 How does the 'Time to Reach Goal' work?